-The Beacon Hill Merchants Association offers small business technical assistance and a wide range of programming with a focus on the commercial core, bringing more shoppers into our area, and improving connectivity between stakeholders.
+The Beacon Business Alliance (formerly Beacon Hill Merchants) offers small business technical assistance and a wide range of programming with a focus on the commercial core, bringing more shoppers into our area, and improving connectivity between stakeholders.

 Here are some highlights of our work: